Harley Quinn: Gotham City Sirens

 Harley Quinn then joins forces with Poison Ivy (Pamela Isley) and Catwoman (Selina Kyle) in the series Gotham City Sirens.
-In Gotham City Sirens #7, Harley Quinn visits her family in Bensonhurst, Brooklyn, during the holiday season.
+In Gotham City Sirens #7, Harley Quinn visits her family in her hometown of Bensonhurst, Brooklyn, during the holiday season.
 Harley's father is a swindler who is still in jail, and her brother, Barry, is a loser with dead-end dreams of rock stardom.
-Her mother, Sharon, wants her to stop the "villain and hero stuff."
+Her mother, Sharon, wants her to stop the "villain and hero stuff".
 The dysfunctional, "horrible" experience while visiting family causes her to return home to the Sirens' shared Gotham City hideout where Harley, Catwoman, and Poison Ivy spend the rest of Christmas together.
-Following several adventures with Catwoman and Ivy, Harley betrays them and breaks into Arkham Asylum, intending to kill the Joker for his years of abuse towards her.
+Following several adventures with Catwoman and Ivy, Harley betrays them and breaks into Arkham Asylum, intending to kill the Joker.
 However, Harley ultimately chooses instead to release the Joker from his cell, and together the two orchestrate a violent takeover of the facility that results in most of the guards and staff members either being killed or taken hostage by the inmates.
 Harley and the Joker are eventually defeated by Batman and Catwoman, and Harley is last seen being wheeled away while bound in a straitjacket and muzzle.
 Shortly afterward, Poison Ivy breaks into Harley's cell and attempts to kill her for her betrayal, but instead offers to free her if she helps her kill Catwoman, who had left both of her fellow Sirens behind in Arkham.
 Harley agrees, and the two set out to trap Catwoman.
 During the ensuing fight, Catwoman says she saw good in them and only wanted to help.
 As Batman is about to arrest them, Catwoman helps the two of them escape.

 The New 52 and DC Rebirth

-Like her previous incarnations, Harleen Quinzel was still the Joker's psychiatrist, but before she becomes Harley, the Joker pushes her into a vat of chemicals, bleaching her skin white and driving her insane.
+Like her previous incarnations, Harleen Quinzel was still the Joker's psychologist, but before she becomes Harley, the Joker pushes her into a vat of chemicals, bleaching her skin white and driving her insane (this story later revealed as a lie Harley tells herself, having jumped into the vat herself).
 Harley Quinn is forced to join the Suicide Squad by Amanda Waller.
 Harley Quinn then leaves Gotham City and moves back to her hometown of Brooklyn and resides in Coney Island.